I WORK SO HARD TO BE GOOD – why isn’t my life any better?

 CONSEQUENCES of OVER-CONTROL (cont)

-• it keeps a wall between us & others, especially those who already have a genuine capacity to ‘see’ & accept us
+• it keeps a wall up between us & others, especially against those who already have a genuine capacity to ‘see’ & accept us

-• we don’t stay long enough or go deep enough with others two they can get to know us & show us the good things they’re able to provide
+• we don’t stay long enough or go deep enough with others so they can get to know us & show us the good things they’re able to provide

 • we do & say inappropriate or obnoxious things that are likely to put people off & make them withdraw, especially if things are going too well with them, for too long (even a week or month!)

-Envy is about 2 people : “I envy you for having such great hair, an advanced degree….”, ie. wanting what we don’t have
+Envy is about 2 people : “I envy you for having such great hair, an advanced degree….”, ie. wanting something we don’t have

 Jealousy involves 3 or more : “I’m jealous that he has so many friends”, ie. wanting a relationship someone else has

-BOTH emotions come from believing we are powerless to get what we want & need in life, not necessarily what others have, exactly – just that they have something good, & we don’t
+BOTH emotions come from believing we are powerless to get what we want & need in life, not necessarily the thing others have, exactly – just that they have the right to get their need me, like good things, & we don’t

 — we think they’re unfairly lucky – having a family, a decent relationship, a good job, lots of friends… & hate them for what we don’t have permission to get for ourselves